The plot (such as it was) is of a creature born of the last mouse on Earth, and of the life-cycle of that creature.

 This game contains examples of:

-- Acrofatic: Justice Defect is morbidly obese, but can run a marathon.
+- Acrofatic: Justice Defect in both games is morbidly obese, but can run a marathon.

 - Adipose Rex: Justice Defect becomes one, and a nimble one at that.